hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-**This client object is your gateway to access all Hazelcast distributed objects.**
+**This client object is your gateway to access all the Hazelcast distributed objects.**

-Let’s create a map and populate it with some data.
+Let's create a map and populate it with some data, as shown below.

 ```javascript
 var client;